wordofwarning/wordofwarning.org/current/2013-worksahead/index.md

 ####Credits
 Co-produced by hÅb + Contact.
-Turn Prize 2012 supported by Dance initiative Greater Manchester + Live at LICA.
+Turn Prize 2012 commissioned by Dance initiative Greater Manchester + supported by Live at LICA.